apprenticeadi/High_speed_TES_ML/README.md

 # Software package for TES discrimination

 This package provides the code for discriminating TES voltage signals.
 The main methods are an inner product classifier, a supervsied machine learning classifier (e.g. Random Forest), and an unsupervised clustering classifier.
-The methods are based on [insert paper]
+The methods are based on our paper, ["Boosting Photon-Number-Resolved Detection Rates of Transition-Edge Sensors by Machine Learning"](https://arxiv.org/abs/2411.15360).

 ### Installation
 Users interested in using the code are welcome to fork this repository.